Santa Maria de Montserrat Abbey

 Santa Maria de Montserrat ([ˈsantə məˈɾi.ə ðə munsəˈrat]) is an abbey of the Order of Saint Benedict located on the mountain of Montserrat in Monistrol de Montserrat, Catalonia, Spain.
 It is notable for enshrining the image of the Virgin of Montserrat.
-The monastery was founded in the 11th century and rebuilt between the 19th and 20th centuries, and still functions to this day, with over 70 monks.
-There have always been roughly 80 monks in residence.
+The monastery was founded in 1025 and rebuilt between the 19th and 20th centuries.
+With a community of around 70 monks, the abbey is still in use to this day.

 Location

 The monastery is 48 km northwest of Barcelona, and can be reached by road, train or cable car.
 The abbey's train station, operated by FGC, is the terminus of a rack railway connecting with Monistrol, and two funiculars, one connecting with Santa Cova (a shrine and chapel lower down the mountain) and the other connecting with the upper slopes of the mountain.
 At 1236 m above the valley floor, Montserrat is the highest point of the Catalan lowlands, and stands central to the most populated part of Catalonia.
 Montserrat's highest point, Sant Jeroni, can be reached by footpaths leading from the monastery.
 From Sant Jeroni, almost all of Catalonia can be seen, and on a clear day the island of Mallorca is visible.